BIG-SA/BASH-Intro-2018/notes/2_filters.md

 echo -e "Hello\tWorld" | wc -l
 ```

-So here, we'e taken the output from `echo` and piped it to the input of `wc`.
+So here, we've taken the output from `echo` and piped it to the input of `wc`.
 Let's confirm what we're seeing by changing that `<tab>` separator to a line break.

 ```